mongodb/atlas-cli-plugin-kubernetes/RELEASING.md

 **Note:** Please use the `vX.Y.Z` format for the version to release.

 This will do the following things:
 1. The [evergreen](build/ci/release.yml) release task will run after a tag event from main.
+The CI run can be [seen here](https://spruce.mongodb.com/variant-history/atlas-cli-plugin-kubernetes/release)
 2. This task signs all packages and includes both them and the public key in the release.
 3. If everything goes smoothly, the release will be published in the [releases page](https://github.com/mongodb/atlas-cli-plugin-kubernetes/releases).